 Unlike other major European capitals, Amsterdam does not blow away a visitor with monumental architecture and grand public places.
-Instead, it awes with its uniqueness of having been built on an expansive network of man-made canals and offers mostly intimate and peaceful atmosphere, supplemented by a wealth of museums and activities.
+Instead, it awes with its uniqueness of having been built on an expansive network of man-made canals and offers a mostly intimate and peaceful atmosphere, supplemented by a wealth of museums and activities.

 Things to See

 Exploring the central canal ring ♥♥♥ is something you would do whether I recommended it or not, no doubt.
 Prinsengracht is the outer boundary and one of the more picturesque of the water arteries, but Herengracht, Keizersgracht, Singel, or any number of smaller canals connecting them offer plenty of visual delights.
-You’d do well with a good tour-book providing commentary for various buildings, but even without one, you can stroll pretty much aimlessly in any direction and be amazed with what you see.
+You’d do well with a good tour book providing commentary for various buildings, but even without one, you can stroll pretty much aimlessly in any direction and be amazed at what you see.

-One of my favorite activities in Amsterdam is renting a canal bike ♥♥♥ and pedalling around the canal ring.
+One of my favorite activities in Amsterdam is renting a canal bike ♥♥♥ and pedaling around the canal ring.
 There are several canal-bike stations in different parts of the ring; the bike can be returned at any of them.
-If you are willing not to worry about returning it on time (the cost is €7 per person for an hour; you pay €1 per person per 10 minutes of extra time above that, taken from your security deposit of €50), then you will be free to take any route along the canals and observe the marvellous architecture and delightful houseboats from an excellent vantage point.
+If you are willing not to worry about returning it on time (the cost is €7 per person for an hour; you pay €1 per person per 10 minutes of extra time above that, taken from your security deposit of €50), then you will be free to take any route along the canals and observe the marvelous architecture and delightful houseboats from an excellent vantage point.

 Taking a cruise on the canals ♥ is generally a good idea.
 There are many companies that offer them, and I have a feeling that they all provide a similar experience.
 We cruised with a couple, departing from either in front of the Centraal Station or by the Westerkerk, and were reasonably happy with the quality of commentary and the boat itself.
 When there are multiple languages that need to be used for the audience, the order is likely to be Dutch, German, English, French, and the rest; you may actually be past the attraction by the time recognizable commentary rolls in; that could be a bit disorienting, but hardly something to negate the enjoyment.
 We also read somewhere that taking a cruise in the evening is especially enchanting, but that turned out not to be true, as not every bridge is lighted, and few of the canal houses are either; a reasonably sunny day is better for appreciation.

-Of the city squares, the central Dam ♥ square certainly aspires to be a grand public place, but does not quite get there on the account of middling architecture that surrounds it.
-The Koninklijk Paleis ♥ is imposing if not exactly extraordinary; it offers an interesting audio-tour that highlights the details of pre-royal management of the city; the spaces themselves are not as luxurious as one would expect from a royal palace.
+Of the city squares, the central Dam ♥ square certainly aspires to be a grand public place but does not quite get there on the account of middling architecture that surrounds it.
+The Koninklijk Paleis ♥ is imposing if not exactly extraordinary; it offers an interesting audio tour that highlights the details of pre-royal management of the city; the spaces themselves are not as luxurious as one would expect from a royal palace.